cosmicjs/blocks/README.md

 # Cosmic Next Template

-Beautifully designed template built with Next.js, Shadcn UI, Tailwind CSS, and Cosmic.
+Beautifully designed template built with Next.js, Shadcn UI, Tailwind CSS.
+Use it as a starter for your Cosmic websites and apps.
+Extension ready.

 ## Usage